The leftmost particle of branching subordinators: Linear behavior and justification of and

 where the non-negativity comes from $\kappa(\cdot)$ being non-decreasing.
-In fact, the above result holds on the set of non-extinction $\{\forall n\in\N;\; \mathcal{N}_{n}\not=\varnothing\}$, but as we have already mentioned previously, the condition $\Lambda(\{\emptyset\})=0$ in \eqref{condbranchinglp0} says there is no killing, that is, by construction, $\P(\forall n\in\N;\; \mathcal{N}_{n}\not=\varnothing)=1$.
+In fact, the above result holds on the set of non-extinction $\{\forall n\geq 0,\; \mathcal{N}_{n}\not=\varnothing\}$, but as we have already mentioned previously, the condition $\Lambda(\{\emptyset\})=0$ in \eqref{condbranchinglp0} says there is no killing, that is, by construction, $\P(\forall n\geq 0,\; \mathcal{N}_{n}\not=\varnothing)=1$.
 Using that $t\mapsto\underline{Y}(t)$ is almost surely a non-decreasing function, we immediately deduce \eqref{linearbehaviour}. \\ One can see by construction that if we only require \eqref{condbranchinglplight}, then for any $a>a_0(\Lambda)$ (see Section \ref{moredef}), $\underline{Y}(t)\leq\underline{Y}^a(t)$ and $Y^a$ is a branching subordinator with characteristics $(d,\Lambda^a)$ such that $\Lambda^a$ satisfies \eqref{condbranchinglp3} for all $\theta\geq 0$.
 Moreover, $\kappa_a(0)=\Lambda(\{\emptyset\})-\int_{\mathcal{Q}}(\sum_{k\geq 2}\un_{\{x_k<a\}})\Lambda(\mathrm{d}\bm{x})=-\int_{\mathcal{Q}}(\sum_{k\geq 2}\un_{\{x_k<a\}})\Lambda(\mathrm{d}\bm{x})<0$ for all $a>a_0(\Lambda)$.
 Since $\kappa_a(\cdot)$ is continuous, one can always find $\theta_{a,0}>0$ such that $-\infty<\kappa_a(\theta_{a,0})<0$.
 Hence, thanks to \eqref{linearbehaviour}, we have $\limsup_{t\to\infty}\underline{Y}(t)/t\leq\sup_{\lambda\geq\theta_{a,0}}\kappa_a(\lambda)/\lambda=\sup_{\lambda>0}\kappa_a(\lambda)/\lambda$ for all $a>a_0(\Lambda)$, that is, by \eqref{laplaceexpospecialcase2}

-and this yields \eqref{linearbehaviour0}.
 Still from the construction of the branching subordinator in Appendix \ref{construction}, each particle in the system moves with a drift $d$ and has only positive jumps and branchings with non-negative displacements.
 Therefore all particles in the system at time $t$ have a position larger or equal to $dt$ so $\liminf_{t \rightarrow \infty} \underline{Y}(t)/t\geq d$.
 Hence